ykszk/wanna_ls/README.md

 I don't wanna `ls` when:

-- it takes too long to list the directory because the filesystem is slow (e.g., NFS or Samba)
+- it takes too long to list the directory due to a network filesystem with high latency
 - too many entries are in the directory because it can clutter the terminal

 `wanna_ls` is a command that returns `EXIT_FAILURE` when I don't wanna `ls`.